shaleen111/sicp-experiments/README.md

 </p>

 Programs written as I make my way through Sussman and Abelson's Structure and Interpretation of Computer Programs.
-An online copy of the book with nice typset can be found [here](https://sarabander.github.io/sicp/).
+An online copy of the book with nice typeset can be found [here](https://sarabander.github.io/sicp/).

 <p align="center">